poVoq/shaarli-plugin-hashover-comments/README.md

 Include Hashover-Next (https://github.com/jacobwb/hashover-next) comments into your Shaarli page (permalink view).
 Based on Shaarli Isso plugin, but can run on any server with php, not like Isso which requires Python.
 Also supports Markdown, which is nice :)

-Due to a php7.1 related bug in Hashover-Next, please use my fork instead: https://github.com/poVoq/hashover-next Thanks at @leem32 for writing this fix.
+Due to a php7.1 related bug in Hashover-Next, please use my fork instead: https://github.com/poVoq/hashover-next if your server uses php 7.1 or newer.
+Thanks @leem32 for writing this fix.
 See details here: https://github.com/jacobwb/hashover-next/issues/186#issuecomment-337907829

 **Install:**
 1. Downoad and install Hashover-Next on your server.
 Configure by editing the /scripts/settings.php file.